 Implementation design principles (IDPs) for SAP SuccessFactors solutions complement existing implementation handbooks by addressing real-life implementation challenges as well as frequently asked questions.
 They are best practices “verified” by product in collaboration with our partners.
-In this blog I like to share some highlights from the updates we did to one of those IDPs.
+In this blog post I like to share some highlights from the updates we did to one of those IDPs.
 In our initial IDP we explained best practices to migrate integration content for SAP productized integrations to SAP Cloud Platform Integrations (CPI).
-Gurpreet wrote about this document also in his blog.
+Gurpreet wrote about this document also in his blog post.

 In the updated version of the document I added findings from customer and partner conversations.
 Those include

 - best practices and know pitfalls in case of a phased migrations,

 - insights into what partners, such as ADP, are doing with their payroll integrations,

 - dependencies between the migration of the integration content and future plans of a customer to move to SAP S/4HANA,

 - indicators of a low risk migration project and

 - benefits of the migration to SAP Cloud Platform Integrations.

 In this blog I would like to focus on a challenge associated with a phased migration.
 In general, phased migrations are used to mitigate risk.
 In the case of a migration from a legacy middleware and middleware content to the latest content on SAP Cloud Platfrom Integrations, we observed projects attempting to do a phased migration also for a single integration content based on a country approach.
 This means we keep for some countries the integration on the legacy middleware and middleware content while some countries will be migrated to the newest content version running on CPI.